 1. Choose a Highly-Experienced Surgeon

-When planning your breast implant surgery, it’s really important to make sure that you choose an experienced doctor who’s based at a reputable clinic.
+Whether you choose to get breast implants abroad or at home, it’s really important to make sure that you choose an experienced doctor who’s based at a reputable clinic.
 A poorly performed breast implant surgery can result in some of the complications outlined above, such as a rupture of the implant.

 With Qunomedical, we’ve done the research legwork for you, identifying high-quality clinics and doctors worldwide.
 We use our proprietary scoring system, Qunoscore, which assesses doctors based on 21 unique data points including qualifications, experience, value for money, and reviews from past patients.
 This ensures that wherever you choose to have your breast implant surgery, you’ll be treated at the highest standards by an experienced professional.